GLAD-RUC/DAO/README.md

 bash structure_evaluation.sh
 ```

-You just need to modify the `LABEL` variable to choose different generated structures for evaluation.
+You just need to modify the `LABEL` variable to choose the generated structures you want to evaluate.